 1. Vishwajeet Kumar of TechByet

 Make sure your blog comments are authentic and relevant to the blog post topic.
 Dropping a comment with a personal approach is very helpful in building a bond with bloggers.
 In this way, the host’s audience would also want to know more about you and pay your website a visit.

 When blog commenting, be sure to mention the author’s name.
 It’s like you are chatting in person.

 “Hi Mudassir, how are you today?
 I love what you wrote about xyx, but I agree or don’t agree about xyz.”

 Then add some other information to the post if applicable.
 End with “have a great day or week.”
 Make it more personable with your commenting.
 I try to comment on at least 5 blog posts per day.

 Targeted blog commenting works.

-Instead, a smarter approach is to pick 20 influencers that are a bit further along in their blogging journey than you (but not too much).
+Pick about 20 influencers that are a bit further along in their blogging journey than you (but not too much).

 So you’re looking for mid-sized bloggers that also nurture and cultivate an active community on their blogs.
 Because there’s no point in commenting in places where everyone can and with zero moderation.

 So, gather those names in a spreadsheet and start commenting.
 Ideally, you want to visit and revisit those blogs 3 times per week.
 So 3x 20= 60 comments or about 9 per day.